Pancho Villa: Personal life

+Still another woman in Villa's life was Manuela Casas, with whom Villa had a son named Trinidad Villa.
+He became John Wayne's double in many movies in the state of Durango.
+Manuela Casas would be the last woman who saw him alive in Parral, Chihuahua.

 At the time of Villa's assassination in 1923, Luz Corral was banished from Canutillo.
 However, she was recognized by Mexican courts as Villa's legal wife and therefore heir to Villa's estate.
 President Obregón intervened in the dispute between competing claims to Villa's estate in Luz Corral's favor, perhaps because she had saved his life when Villa threatened to execute him in 1914.

 Rentería and Seañez eventually were granted small government pensions decades after Villa's death.
 Corral inherited Villa's estate and played a key role in maintaining his public memory.
 All three women were often present at ceremonies at Villa's grave in Parral.
 When Villa's remains were transferred in 1976 to the Monument to the Revolution in Mexico City, Corral refused to attend the huge ceremony.
 She died at the age of 89 on 6 July 1981.

-An alleged son of Pancho Villa, the lieutenant colonel Octavio Villa Coss, reportedly was killed by Juan Nepomuceno Guerra, a legendary drug lord from the Gulf Cartel, in 1960.
+An alleged son of Pancho Villa was the lieutenant colonel Octavio Villa Coss, born to Guadalupe Cos Dominguez in Rancho de Santiago, Chihuahua in 1914.
+He reportedly was killed by Juan Nepomuceno Guerra, a legendary drug lord from the Gulf Cartel, in 1960.

 Villa's last living son, Ernesto Nava, died in Castro Valley, California, at the age of 94 on 31 December 2009.
 Nava appeared yearly in festival events in his hometown of Durango, Mexico, enjoying celebrity status until he became too weak to attend.

-Villa is often depicted as a "womanizer" in pop culture, but his history also includes rapes and femicides, the gang rape in Namiquipa, a small town in the mountains between the Mexican states of Chihuahua and Sonora.
-The story of the rape of Namiquipa spread throughout Chihuahua.